buda-base/lds-pdi/API_ISBN.md

-# ISBN search API
+# TLMS simple APIs

+### `TLMS/searchByID?id={id}`

 This endpoint takes as input any identifier of a book (ISBN, ISSN, EAN) and returns information about title, author, other identifiers and volumes.

-### `ID/searchByID?id={id}`
+See [this document](https://docs.google.com/document/d/1VImRdMdWpnbjjr-8kOZWPVjIvUHUOL_iNTsZLwpTJrM/edit#heading=h.plkylmk1ky3a) for BDRC's conventions to record ISBNs.

 The HTTP header `Accept-Language` will have an impact on the results, set it to `bo` to get the Tibetan Unicode version.